A Kid-Friendly Summer Dinner

 There are so many options for this simple meal.
 I aim to make it balanced by including fruits and vegetables for fiber, some sort of protein and some type of healthy fat.
 I also like to include some kid-favorites such as crackers or chips.
 Here are some suggestions for building your snack board.

-Vegetables: baby carrots, celery, cucumber slices, snap peas, bell peppers, cherry tomatoes, pickles.
+Baby carrots, celery, cucumber slices, snap peas, bell peppers, cherry tomatoes, pickles.

-Fruits: strawberries, blueberries, raspberries, blackberries, apples, pears, peaches, nectarines, orange or clementine slices, bananas, grapes, melon, dried fruit.
+Strawberries, blueberries, raspberries, blackberries, apples, pears, peaches, nectarines, orange or clementine slices, bananas, grapes, melon, dried fruit.

-Healthy Fat: olives, hummus or guacamole for dipping.
+Olives, hummus or guacamole for dipping.

-Fun Extras: crackers, pretzels, tortilla chips, baguette slices, mini bagels, pita bread - whatever you have on hand!
+Crackers, pretzels, tortilla chips, baguette slices, mini bagels, pita bread - whatever you have on hand!

 How do I assemble this snack board?